-Of course, you are going to Punta Cana to indulge in the most beautiful thing it has to offer: paradisaical beaches along with the beaches, the water sports.
-With this post, you will learn where the best snorkeling sites are located in The Dominican Republic and how to access them.
+Of course, you’re going to Punta Cana to enjoy the most beautiful thing it has to offer: paradisaical beaches, as well as water sports.
+This post will teach you where the best snorkeling spots in The Dominican Republic are and how to get to them.

 Punta Cana is home to an incredibly diverse array of colorful marine species that live underwater, which visitors can spot on snorkeling or scuba-diving tours.
 The zone is surrounded by sea and shallow reefs and is perfect for those who have never done snorkeling before.

-It has two main dive sites – The Wall starts at about 6 metres/20 feet and drops to 30 metres/100 feet.
-Black corals and sponges abound, and it’s a hot spot for passing pelagics.
-The shallower site, called Aquarium, is only 12 metres/40 feet deep and is full of vibrant marine life.
+There are two main dive sites: The Wall, which starts at about 6 meters/20 feet and drops to 30 meters/100 feet.
+There are plenty of black corals and sponges, and it’s a popular stop for passing pelagics.
+The aquarium, the shallower site, is only 12 meters/40 feet deep and is teeming with vibrant marine life.

-No strong currents, make this side of Dominican Republic, one of the easiest dives or snorkeling you will ever have.
+No strong currents, make this side of the Dominican Republic, one of the most accessible dives or snorkeling you will ever have.